Memory of Memories

 When I was little, my family spent our summers at a cottage on Georgian Bay.
 My mom read all the books from Thorton W. Burgess.
 I don’t remember the details of the stories as that was many decades ago, but I do remember The Adventures of Old Mr. Buzzard.
 He and his wife come to the green forest one spring from the sunny south.
 My mom always said, “Ole Mistah Buzzard,” like she was from the deep south.

-Perhaps those cottage days formed my love of nature, warm sunny days, and of course being near the water.
+Perhaps those cottage days formed my love of nature, warm sunny days, and of course, being near the water.
 Certainly, nature, sun and surf all play a part in all of my books.

 I grew up in Ontario, Canada.
 When I was young we spent our summers at a lakefront cottage on Georgian Bay, a part of the Great Lakes.
 Across the bay from our cottage was a grain port.
 Trains from the west rolled in daily, bringing grain.
-Big seagoing ships would come empty into our little bay and leave low in the water, full of grain going out to the world.
+Big seagoing ships would arrive empty into our little bay and leave low in the water, full of grain going out to the world.
 That I could live in the heart of Canada and see ships that had circled the world amazed me.
 On occasion, we would go swimming over in the port where the ships tied up.
 Although a very good swimmer, I was quite frightened of what lurked in the depths – water so dark and deep that these big ships could easily pass.

 Later, we moved from the city to the country and I spent countless hours running through the woods and river on our acreage.
 I loved the feel of wind on my face, the smell of the woods after rain and the experience of everything springing to life after a long winter.
 One of my fondest memories was sitting on a grassy hill a long way from home watching the sunset.
 I heard a noise a few feet behind me.
 I looked expecting to see our dog and was stunned to see a deer casually grazing just feet from me.
 We spent about 15 minutes near each other until it ambled away.